 Insurance companies invest their money in interest-bearing products and pay their customers from the proceeds of such investments.

-Where do people who repeat this argument think non-insurance related companies keep their cash?
+Where do people who repeat this argument think non-insurance companies keep their cash?
 They keep it in interest-bearing bank accounts.
 If you are going to make dealing with any company that uses interest-based products in their operations forbidden in Islam I don’t think you’re going to have many products left to choose from.

 I find that commercial insurance:

 - Uses cooperation and the law of large numbers to provide much needed financial protection for consumers which is encouraged in the Quran, the life and sayings of the prophet Muhammad (ﷺ) and the precedent set by early Muslims.

 - The object of sale and purchase in insurance is a legally binding promise from the insurance company, which is well-defined at the time of the sale, so it does not involve Gharar.

 - Insurance reduces people’s financial risk so it’s really the opposite of gambling.